swysocki/swysocki.github.io/_posts/2021-04-10-is-devops-engineer-a-title.md

   - devops
   - career
 ---
 Yes, I know.
 This horse is dead.
 We have all (mostly) accepted the fact that "DevOps Engineer" as a title is here to stay.
 Companies advertise it in job descriptions.
 Engineers, including myself, have it on their resume.
-So just move on, right?
+So just move on right?
 Sure, but there is something to be said for avoiding this title and positions that define it.

 > There are large tech companies that practice DevOps without a single DevOps Engineer.
 I think they have it right.